notnotmelon/maraxsis/README.md

 ---

-### Fiber optics

-Standard power poles are ineffective underwater, rendering traditional circuit and power transfer methods unusable.
-To overcome this challenge, you’ll need to invest in deep-sea fiber optic cables, which allow the transfer of both power and signals.

-Fiber optic cables function similarly to pipes, as they are 1x1 entities that connect on all four sides.
-However, unlike vanilla pipes, these cables can transmit energy and signals vertically, reaching the deepest trenches of Maraxsis.

----

 ### Pressure domes

 As you explore Maraxsis, you’ll quickly discover that many of your standard machines are ineffective underwater.
 You are able to research new designs that function underwater however many recipes are still impossible.
 In these situations, constructing high-pressure domes becomes essential.